Tuesday, March 26, 2013

 Dame Maggie Smith, the poem being her answer to

-his questions about her "process"...in a kind of monologue with her own soul.]
+his questions about her "process"...in the form of a dramatic monologue with her own soul.]

 coming from the cinema I met my soul